Devika836/Data-Analysis-using-power-bi/README.md

 Tables = first name, department name, dept id, emp id pie chart = count of salary by dept id donut chart = sum of net salary by dept id

+###Road-summary of karnataka analysis
+It includes districts of karntaka its length in kms by state highways and major districts roads and its total km

+##visualizations
+geographical map - it shows the districts in karnataka and major districts road km Bar chart - count of state highway km by each districts pie chart - count of state highway km by each districts Tables - Tables include sl no, name of the districts and major districts roads km